Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 It may not always be the most accurate method of determining, but it is the first impression.
 It is said that the first impression is the last, and hence, it is an important parameter.

-7 p’s of marketing – process
+7 principles of 7 p's of marketing

 In Conclusion